Raiden-Numerics/mufem-release/Electromagnetics/Montejo-Garai_1995_Circular_Cavity_Filter/README.md

 <br/>
 <br/>

 The purpose of this test case is to calculate the transmission of a waveguide filter over a given frequency range to determine the frequencies at which the filter passes the incoming signal.
-We can compare the obtained results with those published in [[1]](#Montejo-Garai1995).
-We are also interested in visualizing the electric field inside the filter cavity at its resonant frequency and outside of the resonance.
+We then compare the obtained results to the experimental results published in [[1]](#Montejo-Garai1995).
+We also visualize the electric field inside the filter obtained at one of the resonant frequencies of the cavity and at one frequency outside of the resonance.

 ## Setup